NGC 918

 The brightness class of NGC 918 is III and it has a broad line of neutral hydrogen.
 NGC 918 is also an active nucleus galaxy (AGN).
-Moreover, it is a field galaxy; that is to say, it does not belong to a cluster or group and is therefore gravitationally isolated.
+Moreover, it is a field galaxy which does not belong to a cluster or group and is therefore gravitationally isolated.

 Many non-redshift measures give a distance of 19,115 ± 6,160 Mpc (~62,3 million ly), which is within the distances calculated using the value shift.